TwinIsland/Canfig/readme.md

 #### **Step 1: Create Canfig Definition File (.cand)**

 Start by defining your configuration schema in a `.cand` file.
 For the syntax and rules, refer to the [Grammar Documentation](./doc/grammar.md).
+I also develop a simple syntax highlight plugin for Vscode: [canfig-0.0.1.vsix](./extension/canfig-0.0.1.vsix)

 #### **Step 2: Compile the Definition**